ExpiredPopsicle/SnekStudio/README.md

 5. (optionally) Load up your own model.
 Note that **only VRM 0.x models are currently supported**.
 VRM 1.x will have serious issues.

 6. Configure "MediaPipeController" (`Esc` -> "Modules" -> "Mod list...") and select your video device.
 If there's similar entries, be sure to check the others if the first doesn't work.

-SnekStudio is still in early development, so is lacking in documentation and might be not be as straight-forward to use as it could be.
-If you need help or want to help out, join the [community](https://snekstudio.com/#community).

 ## Project Goals